Award winning interactive design for Clydesdale Yorkshire Bank

 Using motion sensors within the table's screen, as well as a series of physical objects, players are required to move physical objects over the screen to direct the digital pinball to the goal.
 In effect, they bounced the digital pinball off solid bumpers lying on top of the table.

 A simple tutorial was created to help players understand the mechanics of the game and delivered Studio B's messaging more directly.
 Final scores were placed on a leaderboard which conveyed a retro arcade feel inside a state of the art touch screen.

-The development of this game took an obscure agile approach in that our team created basic iterations of the game each week and worked up those, refining as we progressed each week.
-As the table was not a mobile object, user testing took place in house with the immediate resources of fellow colleagues and clients who visited.
+The development of this game took an obscure agile approach in that we created basic iterations of the game each week and worked up those, refining as we progressed, each week.
+As the table was not a mobile object, testing took place in house with the immediate resources of fellow colleagues and clients who visited.
 It even became a lunch time competition for some!
-I filmed people playing the game to show reaction times, improve the motion of the pinball to make it feel more realistic, tweak the difficulty so that people were challenged and wanted to play again, and finally to ensure the instructions were clear enough for first time users too.
+We would film people playing the game to show reaction times, improve the motion of the pinball to make it feel more realistic, tweak the difficulty so that people were challenged and wanted to play again and finally to ensure the instructions were clear enough for first time users too.

 The final design utilised the new touchscreen technology perfectly and communicated the Studio B brand ethos in a bold and exciting way.

 The Studio B Interactive Table won best Point of Sale at the Scottish Creative Awards 2017 and has been nominated for other awards too.

 We were a relatively small, perfectly formed team working on this project with lots of great, creative minds.
 But, a special mention goes to the fabulous Chris Brodt (co-creator), and Charlie Hodara our talented developer.